-- Suppliers must ship against the DELJIT (or 862s) using the AAM Global Transport Partner Label (GTBL) Specification (Driveline Business Unit) and/or the AAM MFBU Supplier Barcode Label Specification (Metal Forming Business Unit), as described below. - Two B16 barcode labels must be positioned properly with scans readable. - Master Labels (multiple containers on a unit load) and Mixed Labels (multiple part numbers on a unit load) are required and should be placed OUTSIDE shrink wrap. - Ensure all 'old' labels are removed prior to shipment. - AAM requires and uses the supplier labels in multiple scanning applications.
-AAM will generate Problem Reporting & Resolution documents (PRR's) for recurring issues within barcode labeling compliance (Missing labels, incorrect data on labels, un-readable labels, etc.
+- Suppliers must ship against the DELJIT (862) using the AAM Global Transport Partner Label Specification (GTBL) for the Driveline Business Unit.
+The AAM MFBU Barcode Label Specification must be used for the Metal Forming Business Unit. - Two B16 barcode labels must be positioned properly with readable barcodes. - Master and mixed Labels are required and should be placed outside the shrink wrap. - Ensure all old labels are removed prior to shipment. - AAM uses the supplier labels in multiple scanning applications. - AAM may generate a PRR for recurring barcode label compliance issues.